wonyongpark89/wonyongpark89.github.io.legacy/_pages/publications.md

 - Park, W., Shaby, N., & Newman, R. (in press). ["We often forget it was a disaster": Cross-curricular teacher collaboration to develop a curriculum unit on the Titanic disaster](https://doi.org/10.1007/s11191-024-00540-0).
 Science & Education.

-- Park, W., Lim, I., & Song, J. (in press).
+- Park, W., Lim, I., & Song, J. (2024).
 [Exploring the intersection of disasters and science education with preservice science teachers through a disaster case study](https://doi.org/10.1007/s11422-024-10225-3).
-Cultural Studies of Science Education.
+Cultural Studies of Science Education, 19(4), 593-622.

 - Brock, R., & Park, W. (2024).
 [Distinguishing nature of science beliefs, knowledge and understandings: Towards clarity and coherence in educational goals related to the nature of science](https://doi.org/10.1007/s11191-022-00368-6).
 Science & Education, 33(3), 495-516.